 We get chloride in our diet through food and table salt, which is made up of sodium and chloride ions.
 Most of the chloride is absorbed by the digestive tract, and the excess is eliminated in urine.
 The normal blood level remains steady, with a slight drop after meals (because the stomach produces acid after eating, using chloride from blood).

-A chloride blood test is used to detect abnormal concentrations of chloride.
-It is often ordered, along with other electrolytes, as part of a regular physical to screen for a variety of conditions.
+A chloride blood test is used to detect an abnormal level of chloride.
+It is often used, along with other electrolytes, as part of a routine health exam to screen for a variety of conditions.

-Chloride and electrolyte tests may also be ordered to help diagnose the cause of signs and symptoms such as prolonged vomiting, diarrhea, weakness, and difficulty breathing (respiratory distress).
-If an electrolyte imbalance is detected, a healthcare practitioner will look for and address the disease, condition, or medication causing the imbalance and may order electrolyte testing at regular intervals to monitor the effectiveness of treatment.
-If an acid-base imbalance is suspected, the healthcare practitioner may also order tests for blood gases to further evaluate the severity and cause of the imbalance.
+Chloride and other electrolyte tests may also be used to help diagnose the cause of signs and symptoms such as prolonged vomiting, diarrhea, weakness, and difficulty breathing (respiratory distress).
+If an electrolyte imbalance is detected, your healthcare practitioner will look for and address the disease, condition, or medication causing the imbalance and may use a series of electrolyte tests to monitor the effectiveness of treatment.
+If an acid-base imbalance is suspected, your healthcare practitioner may also order tests for blood gases to further evaluate the severity and cause of the imbalance.

-In persons with too much base, urine chloride measurements can tell the healthcare practitioner whether the cause is loss of salt (in cases of dehydration, vomiting, or use of diuretics, where urine chloride would be very low) or an excess of certain hormones such as cortisol or aldosterone that can affect electrolyte elimination.
+Urine chloride tests may be used by your healthcare practitioner to determine whether the cause of alkalosis (too much base) is loss of salt (in cases of dehydration, vomiting, or use of diuretics, where urine chloride would be very low) or an excess of certain hormones such as cortisol or aldosterone that can affect electrolyte elimination.

 When is it ordered?